codepath/android_guides/Networking-with-the-Volley-Library.md

 Volley has two classes that you will have to deal with:

-1. RequestQueue - Requests are queued up here to be executed
+1. `RequestQueue` - Requests are queued up here to be executed
-2. Request (and any extension of it) - Constructing an network request
+2. `Request` (and any extension of it) - Constructing an network request

-A `Request` object comes in three major types:
+A Request object comes in three major types:

 * [JsonObjectRequest](http://files.evancharlton.com/volley-docs/com/android/volley/toolbox/JsonObjectRequest.html) — To send and receive JSON Object from the server
 * [JsonArrayRequest](http://files.evancharlton.com/volley-docs/com/android/volley/toolbox/JsonArrayRequest.html) — To receive JSON Array from the server
 * [ImageRequest](http://files.evancharlton.com/volley-docs/com/android/volley/toolbox/ImageRequest.html) - To receive an image from the server
 * [StringRequest](http://files.evancharlton.com/volley-docs/com/android/volley/toolbox/StringRequest.html) — To retrieve response body as String (ideally if you intend to parse the response by yourself)

-Constructing a request usually starts with one of these base types being created.

 ### Constructing a RequestQueue